We have completed clinical trials with vonapanitase in multiple potential indications.

-Arteriovenous Fistula Patency for Hemodialysis Patients
+Arteriovenous Fistula Outcomes for Hemodialysis Patients

-The Phase 2 clinical trial evaluated safety and efficacy of a single application of investigational vonapanitase delivered immediately after surgical creation of a radiocephalic arteriovenous fistula.
+PATENCY-1, the first Phase 3 clinical trial, evaluated the safety and efficacy of a single 30 mcg application of investigational vonapanitase compared to placebo in 313 patients undergoing surgical creation of a radiocephalic arteriovenous fistula.

 Additional Potential Applications in Hemodialysis Vascular Access

 We completed a multicenter, randomized, double-blind, placebo-controlled Phase 1/2 clinical trial in patients undergoing surgical creation of an arteriovenous graft (AVG), which is a synthetic tube that connects a vein to an artery.
 An arteriovenous graft is considered an alternative form of vascular access for hemodialysis patients who are poor candidates for a fistula.

 Patients receiving investigational vonapanitase experienced a non-statistically significant trend toward prolonged secondary patency, and fewer corrective procedures to restore or maintain patency.
 Patients who received vonapanitase reported adverse events related to the arteriovenous graft comparable to placebo.
 We may conduct additional studies of vonapanitase in grafts.